PiotrekGa/PiotrekGa.github.io/_posts/2020-06-06-Mixture-Transition-Distribution.md

 ### Estimation algorithm

 You can find the Python implementation of the model here: [mtd-learn](https://github.com/PiotrekGa/mtd-learn).
-The models are estimated using a version of EM algorithm proposed by Lebre and Bourguignon in [2].
-In my master's thesis I've checked that it yielded similar results, but was much faster and easier to implement, than the method proposed by Berchtold in [3].
-Explanation of the EM algorithm is out of scope of the post.
+The models are estimated using a version of the Expectation-Maximization algorithm proposed by Lebre and Bourguignon in [2].
+In my master's thesis
+I've checked that it yielded similar results, but was much faster and easier to implement, than the method proposed by Berchtold in [3].
+The explanation of the EM algorithm is out of the scope of the post.
 For details please refer to the original article.

 ### Output of the model

 #### Transition matrices and lambda vector

-The `mtd-learn` package returns _Q_ matrices and the 𝜆 vector in following order:
+The `mtd-learn` package returns _Q_ matrices and the 𝜆 vector in the following order:
 ```
 mtd.transition_matrices.round(3) = array([[[0.521, 0.479], # Q3
                                            [0.404, 0.596]],